ssbc/ssb-tunnel/README.md

 of the portal.

-For the protocol portion of the multiserver address, `tunnel:portal:target:port` this will include the `shs` portion for the portal.
+For the protocol portion of the multiserver address, `tunnel:portal:target:instance` this will include the `shs` portion for the portal.
-`port` is just an integer that tells the server which `ssb-tunnel` instance the client wants to connect to.
+`instance` is just an integer that tells the server which `ssb-tunnel` instance the client wants to connect to if there are multiple.
-(port is used so that there can be multiple instances running with different transform protocols)

 `target` is a ssb feed id, which represents the peer.
 This tells the portal that C wants a connection to A.